P ≠ RP Proof

 does not have to be as restricted as S. But, as these running

-times are independent ones in the special case treated here, where w is considered just a bit string, or Q decides whether S returns 1 for some input
+times are independent ones in the special case treated here, where w is considered either just a bit string, or Q decides whether S returns 1 for some input

 by engaging in more indirect reasoning about the code of S, without

-simulating it, then we can use diagonalization
+simulating it at all, then we can use diagonalization

 in order to demonstrate that Q cannot decide the Maj2/3-XG-SAT.
+E.g., if Q converts a problem in E without 2n/10-size

 Note that if the